kiss & release

 Video: reading This Poem Should Be Neither Seen Nor Heard at Poetry Street, a monthly community event, September 2017.

 Reading at a National Poetry Month 2017 celebration at Stony Brook Southampton Library.
-You can see and hear us read here.
+You can see and hear the reading here.